Skip to content

 The Federation object needs an actor dispatcher to handle incoming activities from other servers.
 The actor dispatcher is a function that is called when an incoming activity is addressed to an actor on the server.

 As mentioned earlier, there will be only one actor (i.e., account) on the server.
-We will name its handle as me (you can choose any handle you like).
+We will name its identifier as me (you can choose any identifier you like).

 Let's create an actor dispatcher for our server: